qmlbook/qmlbook/docs/shaders/shaders.rst

 .. rubric:: Choosing Sides

-As a final enhancement we want to be able to switch sides.
+As a final enhancement, we want to be able to switch sides.
 The side is towards which point the genie effect vanishes.
 Till now it vanishes always towards the width.
 By adding a *side* property we are able to modify the point between 0 and width.

 .. code-block:: js